 - Not all fixed-income funds are secured; corporate bonds are not secured as treasury bonds.

 - Returns from fixed-income securities are lower than the returns given by stocks.

 - Corporate bonds are subject to credit risk, which can even affect the valuations of the bond/ security.

 - If bonds are sold even before maturity, they will be sold at market price, and there can be changes where the bond may fetch a lower value than the principal investment and can incur a loss.

-- Interest rate risks are associated with the investment.
+- Interest rate risks associated with the investment.
 In certain situations, interest rates in the market can keep rising, whereas the bond still pays a lower fixed interest to the investors; in that case, it loses market value.

 - The prime purpose of fixed income funds is that the investors get a fixed income from the securities.
 If the inflation rate increases and the income from the security are the same, the investor may not earn more gains from the investment.

 Fixed income funds are a good investment for conventional investors and those who want to reduce their portfolio risk.
 They get fixed returns from the investment, and the principal investment is protected.
-Every investor invests some part of their money in low-risk investments to balance the risk and returns.
+Every investor invests some of their money in low-risk investments to balance the risk and returns.
 It doesn’t fluctuate much like equities and is not affected like equities due to market risk.
-However, the returns are comparatively lower than equities still chosen by investors for their own merits.
+However, the returns are comparatively lower than equities still chosen by investors for their merits.